-This has implications for theory: In the case of socio-technical transitions, it seems that policy change is not just a matter of changes in policy core beliefs.
-Instead, change of the policy issue (e.g. technology performance characteristics) and changes in the actor base (e.g. new industries emerging) also play a role.
+This has implications for policy analysis: In the case of socio-technical transitions, it seems that policy change is not just a matter of changes in policy core beliefs and resource flows.
+Instead, change of the policy issue (substantive and discursive) and changes in the actor base (substantive) also play a role.
 This essentially points to the interdependence of policy change and socio-technical change as suggested by our framework.